 - Don't give out your details in response to unsolicited email

 - Be wary of anyone who asks for common security details like your mother's maiden name, date of birth, or information about your work

 - Never give your PIN to anyone, not even if they claim to be from your Card issuer

-- Don't let yourself get distracted when using cash machines or point of sale terminals - somebody may be trying to get to know your PIN
+- Don't let yourself get distracted when using ATMs or point of sale terminals - somebody may be trying to find out your PIN

 Never write down your PIN or keep it with the Card.
-Be very alert when using cash machines, and ensure that:
+Be very alert when using an ATM, and ensure:

 - The machine has not been tampered with

 - Nobody can watch you entering your PIN